Lawrence of Arabia (film): Music

 The film score was composed by Maurice Jarre, little known at the time and selected only after both William Walton and Malcolm Arnold had proved unavailable.
 Jarre was given just six weeks to compose two hours of orchestral music for Lawrence.
 The score was performed by the London Philharmonic Orchestra.
 Sir Adrian Boult is listed as the conductor of the score in the film's credits, but he could not conduct most of the score, due in part to his failure to adapt to the intricate timings of each cue, and Jarre replaced him as the conductor.
 The score went on to garner Jarre his first Academy Award for Music Score—Substantially Original, and it is now considered one of the greatest scores of all time, ranking number three on the American Film Institute's top twenty-five film scores.

 Producer Sam Spiegel wanted to create a score with two themes to show the 'Eastern' and British side for the film.
 It was intended for Soviet composer Aram Khachaturian to create one half and British composer Benjamin Britten to write the other.

-The original soundtrack recording was originally released on Colpix Records, the records division of Columbia Pictures, in 1962.
-A remastered edition appeared on Castle Music, a division of the Sanctuary Records Group, on 28 August 2006.

 Kenneth Alford's march The Voice of the Guns (1917) is prominently featured on the soundtrack.

-A complete recording of the score was not heard until 2010 when Tadlow Music produced a CD of the music, with Nic Raine conducting the City of Prague Philharmonic Orchestra from scores reconstructed by Leigh Phillips.
+A complete recording of the score was not released until 2010 when Tadlow Music produced a CD of the music, with Nic Raine conducting the City of Prague Philharmonic Orchestra from scores reconstructed by Leigh Phillips.